letsconfuse/redditToInfinityTransfer/README.md

 2. Inside the extracted folder, open `anonymous_subscribed_subreddits.json`.

-3. Replace its entire content with the JSON you copied from `subreddits.json` (created by getData.py).
+3. Replace its contents with the copied JSON from `subreddits.json`.

 4. Save the file.

 ---

-### 5️⃣ Repackage and Restore Backup
+### 5️⃣ Repackage Backup

 1. Zip the folder back again (same structure, no extra folder levels):